Roof Truss Framing

 Types of Roof Truss Framing

 The basic function of a truss is to transfer the weight load to the supports of the building.
 There are three basic types of roof truss framing: bowstring, pitched and flat.
 The type of truss that is used depends on the architectural style of the home, the types of materials available, the cost factor, and how the support of the column frames.
-The height of the , the roof shape and any bracing requirements are also important considerations when constructing a building.
+The height of the structure, the roof shape and any bracing requirements are also important considerations when constructing a building.

 Special Roof Truss Framing